 Incompletes - A student with valid reason (as determined by the Dean) for not completing a course requirement, and has been granted additional time to complete the course is given a grade of "I".
-The student must notify the Financial Aid Office (FAO) of all grade changes, including grades that were previously assigned an "I".
-The FAO will then re-process SAP for that student.
+It is the student's responsibility to contact the Financial Aid Office of any grades changes.
+The FAO will then re-process SAP for those students.